tom-halpin/pe-dojo-book/content/003j-conclusion.md

 - Differences between what might be termed Traditional Thinking and Design Thinking.

-- Key Elements of and Challenges with Design Thinking.
+- Key Elements of Design Thinking.

+- Challenges with Design Thinking.

 - Process of Design Thinking.